davidfstr/Crystal-Web-Archiver/README.md

 ### To download a static website (ex: [xkcd]):

-* Download the binary for your operating system.
+* Download Crystal for your operating system.
 See the Download section above.
-* Open the program and create a new project, call it "xkcd".
+* Open Crystal and create a new project, call it "xkcd".
 * Click the "+ URL" button to add the "https://xkcd.com/1/" URL, named "First Comic".
 * Expand the new "First Comic" node to download the page and display its links.
 * Click the "+ Group" button to add a new group called "Comics" with the pattern